Sable (video game): Critical reception

-Sable received "generally favorable" to "mixed or average" reviews, according to review aggregator Metacritic.
+Sable received "generally favorable" to "mixed or average" reviews, according to review aggregator website Metacritic.

 Jonathan Peltz, writing for Wired, praised the game as "[...] gorgeous and endlessly GIF-able".
 Alice Bell of Rock Paper Shotgun, credited the game for looking "[...] fabulous in the flesh" and managing to meet the aesthetic expectations set by trailers and teased content.
 However, she faulted the game for a number of small irritations, including clunky driving mechanics and difficult navigation, comparing these to the annoyances caused by grains of sand in reality.
 Inverse's Tomas Franzese praised the game for its relaxing qualities.
 The Washington Post liked the game's approach to the post-game, saying that it adopted "one of the most easygoing approaches to an endgame I’ve come across in an open-world game".

 PC Gamer's Natalie Clayton enjoyed the various points of interest placed throughout the world, describing it as "enigmatic" and "memorable".
 GameSpot praised the writing of the title, especially praising how it helped normalize characters, "The writing is a strong point, too, namely because it's relatively understated.
 These characters are just regular people going about their lives, and this is reflected in their personable dialogue".
 Game Informer liked the side content of the game, noting how it created "narrative variety" and made use of unexplored parts of the map.
 The Guardian felt the open-ended nature of Sable's world and narrative helped set it apart from other open world games, saying that, "There are whispered points of interest, but there is no wearying to-do list, and as such your journey and destination are uniquely, wonderfully personal".

 Awards and accolades

-Sable was nominated for the "Best Debut Indie Game" award at The Game Awards 2021, while also garnering nominations for the Golden Joystick Awards' 2021 categories of "Best Audio" and "Best Indie Game", and also "Outstanding Achievement for an Independent Game" at the 25th Annual D.I.C.E.
+Sable was nominated for the "Best Debut Indie Game" award at The Game Awards 2021, while also garnering nominations for the Golden Joystick Awards' 2021 categories of "Best Audio" and "Best Indie Game".
+The Academy of Interactive Arts & Sciences nominated Sable for "Outstanding Achievement for an Independent Game" at the 25th Annual D.I.C.E.
 Awards.
 Sable was also elected as PC Gamer's Best Narrative of 2021.